Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Dataset Detailed Analysis

-The PMC-VQA dataset~\cite{zhang2023pmc} is a large-scale medical visual question answering dataset constructed from biomedical figures and captions in the PubMed Central Open Access subset.
-It contains approximately 227,000 question-answer pairs associated with around 149,000 medical images, covering a wide range of diseases and imaging modalities, including radiology, histopathology, and clinical illustrations.
-In this work, we adopt a manually curated high-quality subset consisting of 2,000 test samples for evaluation.
+\textbf{PMC-VQA.} The PMC-VQA~\cite{zhang2023pmc} dataset is a large-scale medical VQA dataset constructed from biomedical figures and captions in the PubMed Central Open Access subset.
+It comprises approximately 227,000 QA pairs associated with around 149,000 medical images, covering a broad spectrum of diseases and imaging modalities such as radiology, histopathology, and clinical illustrations.
+In this work, we adopt a manually curated, high-quality subset of 2,000 test samples for evaluation.
 All questions in this dataset follow a multiple-choice format.